 Location: West 59th Street and Broadway

-This three-day arts and crafts fair is held inside one of the most beautiful cathedrals in the entire country.
-The fair has an admission fee, which is because the goal of this fair is to showcase some of the finest craftspeople in a truly divine atmosphere.
+This three-day arts and crafts fair is held inside one of the most beautiful cathedrals in the entire country and showcases some of the finest craftspeople in a truly divine atmosphere.

 Location: St. John the Divine, Amsterdam Ave and West 110th St, Manhattan

-The Artists & Fleas market is usually in Williamsburg, Brooklyn, but during the holiday season they set up here in Manhattan.
-This market is a great way to get a bit of Brooklyn flavor into your holiday shopping but in a more central location.
-The items here are ‘funkier’ than you find at some of the other markets as they are made by independent designers, emerging artists and vintage collectors.
+The items here are ‘funkier’ than you find at some of the other markets as they are made by independent designers, emerging artists, and vintage collectors.
 Before or after your visit, explore more of Chelsea Market.
 We have a post to help guide you through this huge and interesting shopping location.
 Of course you are always welcome to join our Highline and Chelsea tour if it suits your schedule.
+This year they are also in SoHo and Williamsburg, Brooklyn.

 Hours: Daily 10:30am-7pm.
 Closed Thanksgiving Day and Christmas Day